Stay Safe in Paris: Top 8 Scams to Watch Out For

 Paris—the city of love, lights, and... friendship bracelets?
 Yep, you heard that right.

 This is how it happens.
-You're wandering along, minding your own business, when suddenly, someone with a grin wider than the Eiffel Tower starts tying colorful threads around your wrist.
+You're wandering along, minding your own business, when suddenly, someone starts tying colorful threads around your wrist.
 How sweet, right?
 Wrong.
 You've just met the infamous friendship bracelet scam.

 Before you know it, they're demanding payment—usually a ridiculous amount for something that was supposed to be free.

 What makes this scam so sneaky is how lightning-fast it happens.
-One moment you're basking in Parisian bliss; the next, you're wondering what just hit you.
+I can’t count the number of times this has happened to me.
+One moment you're basking in Parisian bliss; the next, you're wondering how the hell they got that bracelet on your wrist.

 Pro tip: When a stranger offers you a gift or service out of nowhere, don’t even think about it, just say a quick "no thanks."